jessjrogers/jessjrogers/README.md

 😄 Pronouns ... she/her

 ⚡ Fun fact: ...
 I am a big reader, and I am always ready to offer a book recommendation.
-My current favorite is "Cultish:The Language of Fanaticism" by Amanda Montell
+My current favorites are "Cultish:The Language of Fanaticism" by Amanda Montell, and "The Truth About Lies" by Aja Raden.

 <!--
 **jessjrogers/jessjrogers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.